Holy Family Old Cathedral (Anchorage, Alaska): History

 The original main entrance into the cathedral was along the side of the building through the tower.
 The architectural firm of McEntire and Pendergast designed a new portico of the main facade.
 It features two pairs of doors with oversized transoms that replaced a large window.
 The exterior had been a natural gray color from the time of its construction.
 In 1970 it was painted off-white.
 Ryan invited the Order of Preachers (Dominicans) to staff the cathedral in 1974.

-The cathedral was the host church for the 1981 visit of Pope John Paul II to Anchorage, which attracted a crowd estimated at about 80,000 people.
+The cathedral was the host church for the 1981 visit of Pope John Paul II to Anchorage, which attracted a crowd estimated at 80,000 people.
 The Pope held a papal audience in the cathedral, and a similar audience for the handicapped in the basement during his visit.

 Because of growth in the archdiocese and the limitations of its downtown location, it was decided that Holy Family was no longer a practical location for many liturgical functions of the archdiocese.
 Archbishop Roger Schwietz petitioned the Holy See in 2013 to have Our Lady of Guadalupe Church named a co-cathedral and Holy Family maintained as the historic cathedral.
 In October 2014, the petition was approved and Our Lady of Guadalupe was elevated to co-cathedral status on December 14 of that year.

 In 2020, Pope Francis canonically suppressed the Archdiocese of Anchorage and the Diocese of Juneau and erected the new Archdiocese of Anchorage-Juneau with their combined territory.
 The Papal bull, which established the new archdiocese, designated Our Lady of Guadalupe as its cathedral and the Nativity of the Blessed Virgin Mary in Juneau as its co-cathedral.
 Holy Family ceased being the cathedral at that time and was given the title "Old Cathedral."